 Food & drink in Cornwall

-Over the past decade Cornwall has seen something of a renaissance as a foodie destination.
+Over the past couple of decades Cornwall has seen something of a renaissance as a foodie destination.
 This is not so much due to what we consider traditional Cornish food such as pasties, cream teas, saffron buns, Cornish Heavy (Hevva) Cake etc, but more down to the increasing popularity of seafood, an abundance of quality restaurants and a ready supply of quality, local produce.

 Cornwall's close relationship with the sea and fishing has allowed it to capitalise on this popularity and with a handful of quality restaurants using fresh local produce and a good deal of attention from the food media, eating out in Cornwall is experiencing a boom.

 It is worth a mention that whilst Cornwall is benefiting from the UK's increase in interest in seafood cuisine is experiencing,

 interest has been for species such as swordfish, tuna, marlin and tiger prawns, all of which are not indigenous!

 However, whilst many Cornish restaurants are either specialist fish restaurants or offer a greater number of fish dishes than meat, there is more than Rick Stein and fish to Cornwall's culinary revival.